ubuntu-mate/ubuntu-mate-welcome-legacy/README.md

     * Eg. `trusty` or `wily` or `xenial`.
   * `--force-no-net` = Simulate no internet connection.
   * `--force-net` = Simulate an internet connection.
+  * `--locale` = specify a locale to use, otherwise the default locale will be used.
   * `--software-only` = Only show the Software page.
 (Hides social links, uses a larger window)
   * `--simulate-changes` = Simulate changes made to packages without modifying the system.

 ## Requirements